Marjan-Kh/AB-Testing/README.md

 #### Experiment Sizing
 Given α=0.05 (significance level ) and β=0.2, we want to estimate how many pageviews total we need to collect in the experiment.
 This amount will be divided into two groups: control and experiment.

-#### Calculate Sample Size per Metric
+#### Calculate Experiment Sample Size
-Calculate the number of samples required for the experiment per metric.
+The number of samples for the experiment per metric.
+We need to calculate the minimum number of sample size, the minimum number of cookies, to achieve the desired statistical power.